 - Sunday-Monday: 10:00-17:30

 Regardless of whether you’re traveling with kids or are just a big kid yourself, no two days in London would be complete without checking out their incredible zoo located right in the city!
 With lots of animals and shows in a beautiful park setting, London Zoo comes highly recommended, especially if the kids don’t have much interest in art, history, shopping or the royal family.

 London Zoo: Entry Ticket + Skip-the-Line: “With over 720 animal species, exciting and innovative new exhibits and heritage buildings almost as famous as their inhabitants, it’s a great day out for visitors of all ages spending 48 hours in London.
 Gorillas, penguins and more await!”

 The market is an important part of everyday life in many English cities and villages, and Londoner’s can put one on like few other major cities.
 Wherever you are staying, the odds are there’s a great market not far from you, selling all kinds of wares and food and offering up a terrific way to while away a morning – or a day.

 The most well-known markets include Portobello Road Market in affluent Notting Hill, The alternative Camden Markets, Borough Market, Victoria Park Market, Greenwich Market and Brixton Market.
 Just check opening times, as some only operate on weekends.

-London Food and Drink recommendations
+48 Hours in London – Food and Drink Recommendations

 Whether you’re an amateur foodie or an experienced culinary aficionado, you can bet London has a dining (and drinking) experience to “wet your whistle”.